cboettig/ews-review/manuscript.md

 Relationships between Critical Slowing Down, Bifurcations, and Regime Shifts
 ============================================================================

-***A general thought while rewriting in this section.
-Whenever applicable, replace CSD with "early warning signal", to make the point that we are only using CSD as an example of possible warning signals.***. **Agreed**\*

-***I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
-We kind of jump into each of the examples without a lot of "so what".
-Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB***

 Early warning signals such as CSD have been studied extensively in theoretical [@Wissel1984; @Gandhi1998; @Carpenter2006; @Hastings2010; @Lade2012;
 @Dakos2011a; @Boettiger2012b] and empirical contexts [@Drake2010;